SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

 We use Ladakhi dry composting toilets, an ecological and simple choice in this cold desert.
 It is basically a hole in the floor with a composting chamber below.
 You “flush” it by throwing a shovelful of dry soil or sawdust down the hole.
 We have an alternating two-year system, so the manure is well composted when we take it out.
 There is an optional seat for those whose knees can’t squat.

-2013 saw a huge increase in domestic volunteer emails: 40 domestic volunteers came, 12 cancelled, and 21 said they were coming but then simply didn’t show up.
-In 2014, after many domestic volunteers saying they would come in May, we told a lot of new enquiries not to come — but then several of them cancelled or failed to show up.
+One year we saw a huge increase in domestic volunteer emails: 40 domestic volunteers came, 12 cancelled, and 21 said they were coming but then simply didn’t show up.
+The next year, after many domestic volunteers saying they would come in May, we told a lot of new enquiries not to come — but then several of them cancelled or failed to show up.

-For these reasons we now ask domestic volunteers to send their 4 weeks of room and board before we consider them confirmed.
-This is non-refundable.
-When we have enough volunteers confirmed for a given time, we will say no to any further ones.
+For these reasons we now ask volunteers to send their 4 weeks of room and board before we consider them confirmed.
+This is non-refundable unless Covid restrictions force us to cancel.
 It is not because we want your money sooner, but to stop people from saying “I am definitely coming” when in fact they are still not sure.

 Transferring money internationally often carries unreasonable fees and is difficult for an NGO, so we can only ask foreign volunteers to please tell us if you have to cancel.